silica and moulding sands association (samsa) part of the Mineral Products Association (MPA)

 Silica most commonly exists in the form of quartz – the second most common mineral on the earth’s surface.
 It is hard, chemically inert and has a high melting point.
 These are prized qualities for many industrial applications.

-Silica for industry is supplied in the form of sand, which closely resembles that found on the beaches of our coastline.
-Silica sand is an essential raw material that contributes so much to modern society.
-Wherever you go, you’re always close to products made from silica sand.
+Industrial Sand for industry closely resembles that found on the beaches of our coastline.
+Industrial Sand is an essential raw material that contributes so much to modern society.
+Wherever you go, you’re always close to products made from Industrial Sand.

-Without silica sand, there would be no glass, no ceramics (tableware, sanitary ware), no houses, no hospitals, no schools, no roads, cars or trains, no computers or televisions… We could not even return to the Stone Age, because silica is abundant in rocks!
+Without Industrial Sand, there would be no glass, no ceramics (tableware, sanitary ware), no houses, no hospitals, no schools, no roads, cars or trains, no computers or televisions…

-Silica sand is the principal component in glass making.
-Even though glass is recyclable, a supply of fresh silica sand is still required when making new glass from old.
-It was originally the early Romans who developed a method of melting silica sand to produce glass.
+Industrial Sand is the principal component in glass making.
+Even though glass is recyclable, a supply of fresh Industrial Sand is still required when making new glass from old.
+It was originally the early Romans who developed a method of melting sand to produce glass.

-Every road traffic cone uses silica sand as ballast, to make sure that it stays in place on the road, keeping you safe in all weathers.
+Every road traffic cone uses Industrial Sand as ballast, to make sure that it stays in place on the road, keeping you safe in all weathers.

-Silica sand is used as a raw material for road marking paints, to add abrasion resistance and improve the way that light is reflected
+Industrial Sand is used as a raw material for road marking paints, to add abrasion resistance and improve the way that light is reflected.

-Train operators use silica sand to improve the traction of wheels on the rails.
+Train operators use Industrial Sand to improve the traction of wheels on the rails.
 A small quantity of dry sand will stop the slipping of driving wheels on wet or oily tracks and can assist in starting a train under such conditions.

-Roads: Mixed with rock salt, silica sand improves traction (and thus traffic safety) in icy or snowy conditions.
+Roads: Mixed with rock salt, Industrial Sand improves traction (and thus traffic safety) in icy or snowy conditions.

-Sand bags, made from silica sand, protect people and their property against floods.
+Sand bags, made from Industrial Sand, protect people and their property against floods.
 The inexpensive bags are easy to transport when empty and unskilled volunteers can quickly fill them with local silica sand in emergencies.

-Sand blasting - graded silica sand serves as an abrasive in cleaning, preparing, and polishing.
+Sand blasting - graded Industrial Sand serves as an abrasive in cleaning, preparing, and polishing.

 You are in: Silica > Did you know